airwallex/airwallex-payment-demo/integrations/cdn/README.md

 Each of the payment methods are written as a separate html file found in [/integrations/cdn](/integrations/cdn) folder.

-First, when running each html file, be sure to replace `x.x.x` with the latest [airwallex-payment-elements](https://www.npmjs.com/package/airwallex-payment-elements) bundle version.

 ```html
 <!-- STEP #1: Import airwallex-payment-elements bundle -->
 <script src="https://checkout.airwallex.com/assets/elements.bundle.min.js"></script>